 3. Body weight

-Starting at around age 20, you may be asked by your health care provider for your waist circumference or body weight to calculate your body mass index (BMI) during a routine visit.
+Starting at around age 20, you may be asked by your health care provider for your waist circumference or body weight to calculate your body mass index (BMI – normal range between 18.5 and 24.9) during a routine visit.
 These measurements may determine whether you're at a healthy weight and composition.

 About two of every three adults in the United States are overweight or obese — putting them at a higher risk for heart disease, stroke, high blood pressure, diabetes and other health problems.